RaymondNimalan/bluebite_qa_assessment/README.md

 Expected Result:

-- Border changes red for email field
+- Form is not submitted

+Test Result: FAILED

-### Test Case 10
+### Test Case 11

 The customer enters the raffle with an age under 18

-- Enter age under 18 into the age field
+- Enter age starting at 17 into the age field
 - Fill all other fields with valid data
 - Click submit
+- Refresh page
+- Repeat steps 1-4 and decrementing the age until 0 is tested

 Expected Result:

 - Form is not successfully submitted
 - Page notifies customer that age doesn’t meet the requirements.

+Test Result: FAILED

+## How to run tests

+### Cypress Test Runner

+- npx cypress open
+- run tests in browser

+### CLI

+- navigate to root
+- npx cypress run --spec "cypress/e2e/raffle.cy.js"